potherca/WeCamp/2015/day-two/README.md

 _(... drawings go here ...)_

-During the design session I mentioned a technique from Alistair Cockburns book _Writing effective use case_
+During the design session I mentioned a technique from Alistair Cockburns book _Writing effective use cases_

 ![Separate levels of ideation](https://pjhobday.files.wordpress.com/2010/05/uc-goals.jpg "Separate levels of ideation")

-It basically outlines how people need to be aware of the level they are one when discussion any topic.
+It basically outlines how people need to be more aware of the level they are on when discussion any topic.
 It also tries to help developers avoid diving into detail too much (or too soon).

-With this in mind, after having talked out way through the minefield otherwise known as "apllication architecture" we came up with what (and partly how) we needed to build.
+With this in mind, after having talked our way through the minefield otherwise known as "aplication architecture" we came up with what (and partly how) we needed to build.

 ![Third photo of the whiteboard](./day-02-whiteboard-01.jpg "Third photo of the whiteboard")

-At this point we decided to postpone building things to after a break, which involved a (mostly wasp free) lunch.
+At this point we decided to postpone building things until after a break, which involved a (mostly wasp free) lunch.

 ## Doing a rain dance